 Most other California tribes have remained mostly silent on the issue of racetracks or bad actors.
-Pala Interactive, the online gaming subsidiary of the Pala Band of Mission Indians, appears to expect that racetracks will be included.
+Pala Interactive, the online gaming subsidiary of the Pala Band of Mission Indians, appears to expect the inclusion of racetracks.

 Rincon Band of Luiseño Indians partnered with Caesars for its land-based casino.
-It seems logical that it would use WSOP.com for its interactive gaming.
-Rincon and Caesars both stated that they support the inclusion on PokerStars in the California online gaming market.
+Hence, it seems logical that it would use WSOP.com for its interactive gaming.
+Rincon and Caesars both stated that they support the inclusion of PokerStars in the California online gaming market.

 Why is California behind other states in legalizing online poker?

-While California was one of the first states to offer legal card clubs, its ability to move that industry to the internet has been hampered by a variety of factors.
+While California was one of the first states to offer legal card clubs, its ability to move that a variety of factors hampers the industry’s move to the internet.

-There are three gaming segments in California: card clubs, racetracks, and tribes.
+There are three gaming segments in California: card clubs, racetracks and tribes.
 All three have different opinions as to how to approach online poker, even within the groups.
-This has led to issues agreeing on how to move forward.
+Because of this, there are issues with agreeing on how to move forward.

-There are also conservative groups that oppose any form of gambling expansion.
+Additionally, there are conservative groups that oppose any form of gambling expansion.

-What is the main issue(s) keeping online poker from legal online poker?
+What are the main issues keeping online poker from legal online poker?

-The main issues pertain to the inclusion of racetracks and PokerStars.
+The main issues pertaining to the inclusion of racetracks and PokerStars.

 Will California offer legal online casino games?

-All bills that have been introduced up to this point have only proposed legalizing poker.
-Casino games and sports betting have not been included in any bills.
+All bills introduced up to this point have only proposed legalizing poker.
+They did not include casino games or sports betting.

 Will California pool with other legal poker states?

-Most California online poker bills have proposed the possibility of sharing players with other states, so it is possible that California could choose to pool players with New Jersey or Nevada should the state move forward on legalizing internet poker.
+Most California online poker bills have proposed the possibility of sharing players with other states, so it is possible that California could choose to pool players with New Jersey, Nevada, and Delaware should the state move forward on legalizing internet poker.

-How soon would California launch online poker if they pass legislation in 2017?
+How soon would California launch online poker if it passes legislation?

 Will PokerStars operate in California?

 That depends on the bill that eventually passes.
-Some include language that would specifically exclude PokerStars.
-It is thought by some industry experts that a bill excluding PokerStars can never pass in California.
+While some include language that would specifically exclude PokerStars, some industry experts believe that a bill excluding PokerStars can never pass in California.

 How much tax revenue will California generate?